If you write poems, you’ve probably wondered if it’s really possible to get paid to write poetry.

 By self-publishing, you keep full control over your poetry and how it’s shared.

 Everybody and their mother seems to be selling something on social media these days.
-Why not your poems?
+Why not you do the same with your poems?

 Start by posting your poems regularly on platforms like YouTube, Instagram, and TikTok.
 You can post spoken word videos, short clips, or creative visuals featuring your poems.